 The Central Bank of Eswatini, through the Financial Markets Department, engages in a variety of operations covering money markets, bond markets, and foreign exchange markets.
 This is in support of the core objectives relating to monetary and financial stability, and the implementation of the Bank’s monetary policy decisions.
 In line with the Central Bank of Eswatini’s mandate as outlined in the CBE Order (1974 as amended), the key responsibilities of the Financial Markets Department are as follows:

-The Financial Markets department is divided into four sections namely; Investments, Risk and Compliance, Treasury Operations, and Domestic Markets.
+The Financial Markets department is divided into three sections namely; Risk & Compliance, Treasury Operations, International & Domestic Markets.
 The main areas of responsibility of each section are outlined below.

 Divisions